 New Buildings and Renovations

-- Outperform the energy requirements of a California Building Code by at least 20 percent on all new construction and major renovation projects (except acute care facilities) or meet UC’s Whole Building Energy Targets.
+- All other buildings: outperform the energy requirements of the California Building Code by at least 20% on all new construction and major renovation projects or meet UC’s whole-building energy targets.

 - No new building or major renovation approved after June 30, 2019, shall use on-site fossil fuel combustion (e.g., natural gas) for space and water heating (except those projects connected to an existing campus central thermal infrastructure).

 - Each campus will submit for certification one pilot building at a LEED-EBOM certified level or higher.